heipei/nginx-sso/README.md

 With nginx-sso you can:

 - Authenticate users
-- Authorize users
+- Authorize users to access a specific resource
-- Provide user-information to your backend application
+- Provide authenticated user-information to your backend application
+- Allow your application server to effectively stay offline

+All by deploying a single (static) binary + config to a stock nginx instance.

 nginx-sso is still very much work-in-progress and should not be used for production applications.
+It is the first application I've developed using golang and probably shows as much in various places.

 Overview
 --------

-nginx-sso consist of two components: The ssologin endpoint which will set the sso cookie and the ssoauth endpoint which will consume the cookie.
+nginx-sso works by creating a session cookie called 'sso'.
+This cookie contains information about the user, the expiry date and the IP of the client.
+Furthermore, the cookie is protected by an ECDSA signature across the payload during login.
+In our case, the 'ssologin' tool will create that cookie.

+Any service in the possession of the corresponding public key can therefore extract the information from the cookie and verify that it is intact and still valid.
+This is done by the 'ssoauth' tool.

 The ssologin tool has to be customized to your own login architecture.
 It requires customization to accomodate your user-credential store (be it LDAP,